britram/taps-transports/draft-ietf-taps-transports.md

 # Acknowledgments

 Thanks to Joe Touch, Michael Welzl, and the TAPS Working Group for the comments, feedback, and discussion.
-This work is partially supported by the European Commission under grant agreements FP7-ICT-318627 mPlane and from the Horizon 2020 research and innovation program under grant agreement No. 644334 (NEAT); support does not imply endorsement.
+This work is supported by the European Commission under grant agreement No. 318627 mPlane and from the Horizon 2020 research and innovation program under grant agreements No. 644334 (NEAT) and No. 688421 (MAMI).
+This support does not imply endorsement.